Skip to main content

 • Cineworld runs its Movies for Juniors screenings, where children and accompanying adults can get tickets for £3.99.

-• Odeon offers its Odeon Kids scheme, letting adults pay kids’ prices of £2.75 during school holidays.
+• Odeon offers its Odeon Kids scheme, letting adults pay kids’ prices as low as £1 during school holidays at selected cinemas.

 • Vue has its Mighty Mornings sessions from 10am daily, with seats priced at £2.49 per person when booked online.